osmangony01/DJango_task_RestAPI/README.md

 - Create makemigrations and migrate

+- After run migrate command, you can run the project using this command like

+    **python manage.py runserver**

 - For this assignment task, I create there app like **authAPP** for user authentication, **task** for task management, **apiApp** for handling Django RestAPI.
 For task app, I create two model one for task data and another one is for task images , task images model have foreign key relation with task model